Cnilton/react-native-floating-label-input/README.md

 yarn add react-native-floating-label-input
 ```

+# Version 1.3.0 🎉🎉

+- Animation added to font size on focus and on blur;
+- **new** animationDuration prop added;
+- staticLabel bug fixed when in multiline;
+- Smoother animations;

 ## New Features

 Mask has been updated, and some bugs should have been fixed.
 Features as **leftComponent**, **onTogglePassword**, **customShowPasswordComponent**, **customHidePasswordComponent**, **staticLabel**, **hint** and **hintTextColor** have been added!
 Checkout the usage: